-Mike Marjama Has a New Major-League Mission
+Mike Marjama Has a New Major League Mission

 "I'm convinced," Greg said.

 He looked at the people around him at the hospital and struggled to understand why he was there.
-Since that Thanksgiving dinner, Kim and Greg had sent Mike, to a personal trainer to create a meal plan against his will.
+Since that Thanksgiving dinner, Kim and Greg had sent Mike to a personal trainer to create a meal plan against his will.
 They wanted him to get fit in a healthy way.
 Mike ignored all the advice, and when he was a high school junior, his parents brought him to a counselor.
 One month into treatment, Marjama arrived at his fourth session having lost 14 pounds in two days.

 They rolled him into an ambulance, seeking treatment for an irregular heartbeat.
-A day later, he found himself at a local in-patient center for treatment.
+A day later, he found himself at a local inpatient center for treatment.
 Around him, one person who overdosed on drugs, another who tried to commit suicide by slitting their wrists.
 Mike looked around the room.
 He couldn't figure out why he was there.
 He didn't feel like he deserved to be there, but as a minor, he didn't have a choice.

 "I'm not trying to kill myself.
 I just want to have a six-pack," Mike said.
 "Why am I here?"

 One day, Marjama noticed a fellow patient twitching her eyes, arms and legs.
 Curious, he asked a staff member why.
 "She's trying to burn as many calories as possible," they told Marjama.
-It opened his eyes, and began to realize the circumstance he was in.
+It opened his eyes and made him realize the circumstance he was in.
 When he thought he just wanted abs, he was really fighting for his life.
 Slowly, as he underwent treatment, Marjama began to realize his relationship with food was unhealthy.

 By the time his senior year came around, he was out of the facility and eating again.
-It was then that his body developed and his arm starting catching the eyes of college scouts.
+It was then that his body developed and his arm started catching the eyes of college scouts.
 But while he looked healthy, Marjama continued to fight the parts of his brain telling him not to eat.
 It wasn't until he got to Sacramento City College when he began to confront his past.
 Because he was so malnourished in high school, Marjama did not hit puberty until his senior year of college.
 He was up to 170 pounds and finally seeing the results he wanted to see.

 Instead of focusing on the abstract, Marjama started planning more for the moment.
 Before baseball practices, he maintained the same routine every single day.
-He worked on mental-skill lessons for 15 minutes, writing himself positive affirmations lead by then-head coach, now Mariners director of player development Andy McKay.
+He worked on mental-skill lessons for 15 minutes, writing himself positive affirmations led by then-head coach, now-Mariners director of player development Andy McKay.
 "I'm a good baseball player," he'd scribble in a small book, his collection of positive affirmations.
 Slowly, Marjama began developing confidence on the field, believing what he wrote.

 "I started to believe in myself," Marjama said.

 Dating back to Little League, Mike Marjama was never the star.
 He was always on the smaller end for his age group, fairly skilled, a bit pudgy, not particularly fast or naturally athletic.
 Even in high school, simply playing varsity baseball thrilled him.
 "My expectations and that of my family in regards to baseball have never been very high," Marjama says.
-But Marjama's dreams included one goal, making the major leagues.
+But Marjama's dreams included one goal: making the major leagues.
 What he didn't have in talent, Marjama tried to make up for in effort, spending time in the batting cage or practicing blocking balls in the dirt as a catcher.

 Through nine minor league cities over eight seasons, Marjama continued to chase the dream.
 Hours burning time on the team bus.
 Day after day, playing in front of sparse crowds in small cities all around the country, making less than $7,000 every year.
 It all paid off.
-After playing baseball at two different colleges, being selected in the 23rd round of the 2011 Major League Baseball draft and being traded twice along the way, Marjama reached the big leagues at 28 years old in 2017.
+After playing baseball at two different colleges, being selected in the 23rd round of the 2011 MLB draft and being traded twice along the way, Marjama reached the big leagues at 28 years old in 2017.

 Injuries began to pile up.
 A concussion here, a back injury there, then a pulmonary embolism on top of cortisone shots to make him feel alright and ready to play the next day.
 With the medical problems came depression and anxiety.
 Would he be able to perfect the mechanics of his swing?
 Would he make it back to the big leagues?
 Would he fulfill his full potential?
 Put it all together, and Marjama felt like half of his old baseball-playing self.
 As much as he loved the game, the strain it put on him brought more negativity than the joy baseball brought into his life.